GratianPlume/Kinniku.FSharp.FunctionUncovering/README.md

         static member GetInstance(_: DateTime) = DateTime.Now

-    // the function who want to be injected with instance. let foo (a: int) (b: int64) (c: DateTime) (d: string)= printf "a: %d\nb: %d\nc: %A\nd: %s" a b c d
+    // `foo` is the function whitch to be injected with instance. let foo (a: int) (b: int64) (c: DateTime) (d: string)= printf "a: %d\nb: %d\nc: %A\nd: %s" a b c d

-    // Run foo with my instances.
-    let serveFunc () =
+    // Run `foo` and inject my instances. let serveFunc () =
         Dependency<_,_>.Inject(foo, Instances) // parse a default value to bind the instance provider
 ```